This Day In Music: February 18

 February 18, 1953 ~ Pop, rock drummer Derek Pellicci, full name Derek Allan Pellicci, born in London, UK ~ Co-founding member of the Little River Band, remaining with the band through 1984.
 Present on some of the band's best-known including It's A Long Way There, Help Is On Its Way, Reminiscing and Cool Change.
 Has also worked with John Farnham, Colin Hay, Renée Geyer, Yosui Inoue, and others

 February 18, 1953 ~ Robin Peter Kendall Bachman, commonly known as drummer, percussionist Robbie Bachman, born in Winnipeg, Canada ~ Brother of guitarists Randy Bachman and Tim Bachman.
 Member of Brave Belt.
 Best known for his tenure with Bachman-Turner Overdrive, along with bassist Fred Turner and brothers Randy and Tim.
 The band has scored a string of 1970s hits, many radio staples to this day.
-Well known songs include Let It Ride, Takin' Care Of Business, You Ain't Seen Nothin' Yet, and Roll On Down The Highway ~ Bachman passed away in 2023
+Well known songs include Let It Ride, Takin' Care Of Business, You Ain't Seen Nothing Yet, and Roll On Down The Highway ~ Bachman passed away in 2023

 February 18, 1952 ~ Judy Kay Newton, commonly known as pop, country-pop singer, songwriteringer Juice Newton born in Lakehurst, New Jersey, USA ~ Debuted in 1975 with the Juice Newton & Silver Spur album.
 Best known for a string of 1980s hits, both on the all-genre Billboard Hot 100 and on Billboard's country charts.
 Well known songs include Angel Of The Morning, Queen Of Hearts, The Sweetest Thing I've Ever Known, Love's Been A Little Bit Hard On Me and Break It To Me Gently.
 Has collaborated with Eddie Rabbitt, Bob Welch, Carla Olson, Willie Nelson, and others